Estimated reading time: 4 minutes

 Advantages of the wind for your fruit trees

-Wind does have some advantages though.
+Wind does have advantages though.
 This is particularly true in rainy weather when it helps your trees dry quickly.

 If the wind helps your trees dry faster it will reduce the window for infection.
 In that situation, it’s definitely on your side.